FREQUENTLY ASKED QUESTIONS

 DOES YOUR FIRM CHARGE FOR PHONE AND EMAIL CONSULTATION?

 Yes.
-We charge in 15 minute increments with a 15 minute minimum for any phone call, text or email consultation that takes us 5 minutes or longer to respond to.
+We charge in 5 minute increments with a 5 minute minimum for any phone call, text or email consultation.
 If it is a quick question that warrants a quick response that is one or two sentences by email or a minute or two by phone then we will typically not charge for this.
 Many times, however, we work with out-of-town clients or clients who work and so much of their projects will need to be handled by phone and/or email.
 It takes up just as much of our time to handle this type of consultation by phone or email as it does in person.
 It may even take us longer to compile an email response than to quickly discuss something on the phone.
-If we have a client who calls or emails us often, it may become necessary to start charging the 15 minute minimum even for shorter emails and conversations since these do take our time and are considered billable consultation.

 HOW LONG DOES IT TAKE TO DESIGN A ROOM?